Hyperthermia or overheating in pregnancy can be harmful to you and your unborn baby.

 You may feel distinctly unwell while you feel the heat within your body.
 The possible symptoms of overheating are (4):

-You may also be at a higher risk of developing heat exhaustion, heat stroke, and dehydration (5).
+You may also be at a higher risk of developing heat exhaustion, heat stroke, and signs of dehydration in pregnancy (5).
 You should see a doctor if you have these symptoms.
 Additionally, dizziness may increase the risk of complications such as placental abruption and preterm labor, necessitating early delivery.

 Causes Of Overheating In Pregnancy